taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Check or not the owner of target php scripts before sending the request to lsphp backend.
+Enable or disable checking the owner of target php scripts before sending the request to the lsphp backend.
 Optional, the default value is On.

 ---